kieranhall/storybook-addon-golden-ratio/README.md

 # Storybook Addon Golden Ratio

-Storybook Addon Golden Ratio can be used to overlay golden curve images optop of your components inside the preview of [Storybook](https://storybook.js.org).
+Storybook Addon Golden Ratio can be used to overlay golden curve images over your components inside the preview of [Storybook](https://storybook.js.org).

 ## Usage